-4.1 The staff-student relationship should be one of trust and confidence in order that students can benefit from the learning experience offered by the The DoGenius Ltd. It is also vital that students benefit from equality of treatment and so it is important that a personal relationship between a member of staff and a student does not in any way prejudice that equality, in reality or perception.
+4.1 The staff-student relationship should be one of trust and confidence in order that students can benefit from the learning experience offered by the The DoGenius Institute.
+It is also vital that students benefit from equality of treatment and so it is important that a personal relationship between a member of staff and a student does not in any way prejudice that equality, in reality or perception.

-4.2 Members of The DoGenius Ltd staff are strongly discouraged from entering into a personal relationship with any student and this policy covers all students regardless of their course.
+4.2 Members of The DoGenius Institute staff are strongly discouraged from entering into a personal relationship with any student and this policy covers all students regardless of their course.
 All students are affected by the imbalance of power in any such relationship.
-It should be noted that any relationships with students under the age of eighteen is regarded as a disciplinary matter under the The DoGenius Ltd’s Safeguarding Policy.
-In particular, under the Sexual Offences Act 2000 it is an offence for a person over 18 to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.
+It should be noted that any relationships with students under the age of eighteen is regarded as a disciplinary matter under the The DoGenius Institute's Safeguarding Policy.
+In particular, under the Sexual Offences Act 2000 (UK) it is an offence for a person over 18 to have a sexual relationship with a child under 18 where that person is in a position of trust in respect of that child, even if the relationship is consensual.

-4.3 The DoGenius Ltd regards it as unprofessional for any staff member to actively seek to initiate a personal relationship or to pursue such a relationship with a student in any circumstance.
+4.3 The DoGenius Institute regards it as unprofessional for any staff member to actively seek to initiate a personal relationship or to pursue such a relationship with a student in any circumstance.
 It has a duty of care to its students to ensure that they can study in a safe environment and that their welfare is protected.
-The DoGenius Ltd may, therefore, take disciplinary action under the Staff Disciplinary Procedure where there is any behavior by members of staff that undermines the professional staff student relationship such as texting, inappropriate communications, asking them to socialise etc. Such behavior or that of a more serious nature such as asking for sexual favours or other forms of abuse, will lead to action.
+The DoGenius Institute may, therefore, take disciplinary action under the Staff Disciplinary Procedure where there is any behaviour by members of staff that undermines the professional staff student relationship such as texting, inappropriate communications, asking them to socialise etc. Such behavior or that of a more serious nature such as asking for sexual favours or other forms of abuse, will lead to action.

-4.4 The DoGenius Ltd does, however, recognise that such relationships may nonetheless develop where it may not have been initiated by the staff member or may pre-exist.
+4.4 The DoGenius Institute does, however, recognise that such relationships may nonetheless develop where it may not have been initiated by the staff member or may pre-exist.
 Where a member of staff has a professional role in relation to a student with whom they have a personal relationship, it is the responsibility of the member of staff to inform their Head of School/Service promptly.
 The Head of school will review teaching, tutoring, assessment, administrative or any other arrangements to ensure the interests of the student is protected.